Naomi Shihab Nye, Professor of Creative Writing

 Roger Jones has published three books of poetry, including Remembering New London, Strata, and Are We There Yet?.
 His poems can also be found in various journals, including Southern Poetry Review, Hawaii Review, Poet Lore, Louisiana Literature, Baltimore Review, Hawaii Pacific Review, Texas Review, and Arkansas Review, among others.
 He has earned four Pushcart nominations, as well as won the Academy of American Poets Prize (1993), the Texas Review Southern/Southwestern Poetry Breakthrough Award (1993), the Texas Review Poetry Prize (2008), and the Snapshot Press (UK) Haibun e-chapbook Award (2012).

-A graduate from Iowa Writer’s Workshop, she has published Mercy, Divided Touch, Divided Color, The Oval Hour (an Iowa Poetry Prize winner), The Ardors, Vault: A Poem (2017).
-She has won multiple awards, including the Guggenheim Fellowship, a National Endowment for the Arts Fellowship, the AWP Award for Poetry, and the William Carlos Williams Award.
+A graduate from Iowa Writer’s Workshop, she has published Lion's Paw, Mercy, Divided Touch, Divided Color, The Oval Hour (an Iowa Poetry Prize winner), The Ardors, Vault: A Poem (2017).
+She has won multiple awards, including the Guggenheim Fellowship, a National Endowment for the Arts Fellowship, a Whiting Award, the AWP Award for Poetry, and the William Carlos Williams Award.

 Tim O'Brien, Professor of Creative Writing